appliedblockchain/k0/README.md

 K0 is an implementation of [Zerocash](http://zerocash-project.org/) for smart contract platforms.
 Currently Ethereum and Hyperledger Fabric are supported.
 The protocol has been modified slightly to enable an additional use case, namely the use of a predefined private payment in a secondary smart contract.
 For more information please read our [technical description](https://appliedblockchain.com/k0.pdf).

 __WARNING!
 This is alpha-stage software.
-It has not been security-audited.
-DO NOT USE IN PRODUCTION!__
+It has not been security-audited yet.__

 A quickstart guide to run some integration tests is provided [below](#quickstart).
 If you want to start developing with/on K0 (not needed for the quickstart), please consult the README files in the following subdirectories:
 - [cpp: Build and run C++ components](cpp)